Best Samsung Phones for Seniors, Tested and Reviewed in 2026

 Battery Life

-In theory, the Samsung Galaxy Z Fold7 has a fantastic battery life.
-It’s designed to last for up to two days with moderate usage.
-Our definition of “moderate usage” must be different, however, because we needed to grab the charging cable after about 24 hours of texting, video calling, video streaming, web browsing, and even several hours of leaving the phone in standby mode.
+According to the manufacturer, the Samsung Galaxy Z Fold6 is designed to last for up to two days with moderate usage.
+Our experience was different, however.
+We needed to grab the charging cable after about 24 hours of texting, video calling, video streaming, web browsing, and even several hours of leaving the phone in standby mode.

 We understand it takes more power to keep the larger screen up and running, but we wish the battery had lasted closer to two days, like the Samsung Galaxy A03s and Galaxy S24.